Davis scores 25 as short-handed Lakers defeat Nuggets 93-89

+LOS ANGELES (AP) — Anthony Davis came up with a huge game when the Los Angeles Lakers needed it the most.

-LOS ANGELES (AP) — Anthony Davis scored 25 points and had key plays on both ends of the floor in the final minute as the short-handed Los Angeles Lakers snapped a three-game losing streak with a 93-89 victory over the Denver Nuggets Monday night.
+Davis scored 25 points and had key plays on both ends of the floor in the final minute as the short-handed Lakers snapped a three-game losing streak with a 93-89 victory over the Denver Nuggets Monday night.

+“I know with LeBron and Dennis out the team counts on me more.
+I made the effort to come out and play with pace,” Davis said.
+“It was good to see us play our style of basketball.
+We have to feed off this game.”

+This was Davis’ seventh game back since he missed more than two months with a strained right calf, but the first where coach Frank Vogel said that the All-Star forward has been decisive on offense and defense.

+“He’s getting more and more in rhythm each game and getting his legs under him.
+He’s at his best when he’s assertive on both sides of the floor,” Vogel said.

 The Lakers led by 14 points midway through the fourth quarter before the Nuggets got within 89-87 with a late rally.

 Davis hit a jumper with 41.8 seconds remaining to give the Lakers a four-point lead.
 Nikola Jokic hit a pair of free throws to cut it in half but Talen Horton-Tucker hit a reverse layup with 15.1 seconds left to push the advantage up to 93-89.

 After a Denver timeout, Davis blocked Facundo Campazzo’s 3-point attempt to end any hopes of a Nuggets’ comeback and end their five-game winning streak.